ohadravid/poly-match/rusty_python.md

 We are going to analyze this in depth in a minute.

-It's worth noting that converting parts of / everything to [vectorized](https://numpy.org/doc/stable/glossary.html#term-vectorization) numpy might be possible for this toy library, but will be nearly impossible for the real library while making the code much less readable and modifiable, and the gains are going to be limited ([here's a partially vertorized version](https://github.com/ohadravid/poly-match/blob/main/poly_match_v1_5_vectorized.py), which is faster but far from the results we are going to achieve).
+It's worth noting that converting parts of / everything to [vectorized](https://numpy.org/doc/stable/glossary.html#term-vectorization) numpy might be possible for this toy library, but will be nearly impossible for the real library while making the code much less readable and modifiable, and the gains are going to be limited ([here's a partially vectorized version](https://github.com/ohadravid/poly-match/blob/main/poly_match_v1_5_vectorized.py), which is faster but far from the results we are going to achieve).

 Also, using any JIT-based tricks (PyPy / numba) results in very small gains (as we will measure, just to make sure).